b-tocs/csf_dpp/doc/dpp4_security.md

 ### 4.3.5 Active port and service status

-The services are available now through the Nginx Proxy Manager and
+The services are available now through the Nginx Proxy Manager and the http://npm.mycsf URL.

 ```mermaid
 flowchart TD